 f.
 The Board reflects the sociodemographic diversity of the community it serves.

-Goal 6: By the last year of its charter contract term, the Charter School shall implement all Essential or Innovative Features as defined in Section 5 of the charter in all material respects.
+Goal 6: By the last year of its Charter term, the Charter School shall implement all Essential or Innovative Features as defined in Section 5 of the Charter in all material respects.

 V. LEGAL COMPLIANCE PERFORMANCE STANDARDS